dumplinghusky/PasswordListManager/README.md

 > $python3 main.py

-For Windows The password list will output in the same folder as .py file in .txt format.
+For Windows the password list will output in the same folder as .py file in .txt format.
 On macOSX it will go to your user folder.

 ### Requirements